Zynga's Wheezing Ahead Of Dawn Of Titans Metrics

 In its third quarter earnings slides, Zynga provided a chart breaking down the top games in its online platform.
 Over half of the revenue came from four titles (original release dates included in parentheses): Poker (2007), Wizard of Oz Slots (2014), Hit it Rich!
 Slots (2013), and FarmVille 2 (2012).

 Poker has proven a major payer attraction since its launch, as have the FarmVille games, which were what put the company on the map.
 And there are games like Words With Friends that perform better on the mobile platform than online.
-But the online platform metrics show, that while Zynga has some games that continue to churn out predictable returns, the company lacks one or two massively successful, payer-converting titles.
+But the online platform metrics show that while Zynga has some games that continue to churn out predictable returns, the company lacks one or two massively successful, payer-converting titles.

 Dawn of Titans might prove to be that title for Zynga - or the game could fall back into the shadows like Empire & Allies.
 Time will tell, but Zynga is running out of chances.